 The work of Japanese director Naomi Kawase, the 120-minute film looks at the Olympics primarily from the point of view of the athletes — but not just the winning athletes.

 After Tokyo, the film will be shown on Wednesday at the Cannes Film Festival in the Bunuel Theater, named for Spanish-born iconoclastic filmmaker Luis Bunuel.

 “The Olympics are not just about getting prizes, being first and going after a victory that is right before you in the moment,” Kawase said in a recent interview.
 “I tried also to depict the pursuit of becoming winners in life.”

-Kawase has also made another film looking at events away from the athletes, which called “Side B.” It will debut in Japanese cinemas on June 24.
-The film shown on Monday will open in some Japanese cinemas beginning on June 3.
+Kawase has also made another film looking at events away from the athletes, which has been called “Side B.” It will debut in Japanese cinemas on June 24.
+The film shown on Monday will be shown in some Japanese cinemas beginning on June 3.